 Subtitle shown in the side bar.
 Defaults to the empty string.

-True if the panel can be displayed in full screen, False if it’s only shown in the side bar.
-Defaults to True.
+Falseif it’s only shown in the side bar.
+Defaults to

 Title shown in the panel when it’s displayed in full screen.